Walter Carsen Prize for Excellence in the Performing Arts

-The Canada Council will send the prize money after it has received the acknowledgement form from the winner.
 Winners cannot receive the prize money until all overdue final reports for Canada Council grants and prizes have been submitted and approved.
 No posthumous awards will be given.

 Participation in promotional activities

-The winners must agree to allow their photographs and public information be used for promotion of the prize and in other Canada Council promotional initiatives.
+The winners must agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.
 They must also agree to participate fully in all prize-related activities.